 Given our current stage of development, we have limited internal marketing, sales and distribution capabilities.
 We have established a wholly-owned United States subsidiary, PolyPid Inc., a Delaware corporation with operations in New Jersey, to support our potential commercialization efforts in the United States and our clinical development program.
-We would intend to launch D-PLEX100 and any future product candidates in the United States following the FDA approval using a direct salesforce targeting our primary market of hospitals where major surgeries are undertaken.
-We may elect to also partner in parallel in the United States in order to maximize our commercial success and launch of any approved products.
+We would intend to launch D-PLEX100 and any future product candidates in the United States following the FDA approval using our commercial capabilities.
+We are also exploring potential partnering opportunities with leading pharmaceutical companies focusing on hospital business to maximize our commercial success and launch of any approved products in the United States.
 We believe that the potential clinical and economic benefits of D-PLEX100 will support its commercial launch under existing Medicare rates given the associated mortality, morbidity and cost burden of SSIs and the associated penalties imposed on hospital reimbursement from CMS.
 In addition, we believe that there may be opportunities for reimbursement of D-PLEX100 under CMS programs.
-Outside the United States, we intend, where appropriate, to pursue commercialization relationships, including strategic alliances and licensing, with pharmaceutical companies and other strategic partners that are equipped to market or sell our products through their well-developed sales, marketing and distribution organizations in such countries.
+Outside the United States, we intend, where appropriate, to pursue commercialization relationships, including strategic alliances and licensing, with pharmaceutical companies and other strategic partners that are equipped to market and sell our products through their well-developed sales, marketing and distribution organizations in such countries.